olerichter00/h4ckernews/README.md

 ![H4ckernews](./public/logo.png)

-This project is meant to be a playground to have some fun with **Recoil**, **Tailwind CSS** and the **Hackernews API**. **H4ckernews** is a PWA inspired by the [HNPWA](https://hnpwa.com/) project and an attempt to make hackernews more beautiful by enriching stories with preview images and descriptions and improve the user experience by prefetching links on hover.
+**H4ckernews** is a Hackernews Client App inspired by the [HNPWA](https://hnpwa.com/) project and an attempt to make hackernews more beautiful by enriching stories with preview images and descriptions.

-The app is available at [h4ckernews.vercel.app](https://h4ckernews.vercel.app/).
+The app is available at [www.h4ckernews.com](https://h4ckernews.com/).

 ### Features

 **Story Metadata**

-In order to show a preview images and a description for each story [cheerio](https://cheerio.js.org/) is used to scrape each story's page and lazy load the information.
+In order to show a preview images and a description for each story [cheerio](https://cheerio.js.org/) is used to scrape each story's page and lazy loads the information.
 Since the scraping can take up to a few seconds, Vercel's Edge Caching is used to cache the results.

 **Infinite Scroll**